cirbinus/Desktop-Clock/README.md

 ### Basic usage

-1. Press and hold the left mouse button to drag
+1. Drag: Hold down the left mouse button.

-2. Double-click the left mouse button to change the font color
+2. Switch font color: double-click with the left mouse button.

-3. Click the middle mouse button to determine whether to switch to the top layer
+3. Open the configuration window: right-click the mouse.

-4. Double-click the right mouse button to exit the program
+4. Exit the program: click the middle mouse button.

 ### Configuration file
 ```